Cat-Proofing Your Garden

 One way she might try as a dog deterrent in her flower bed is to put moth balls around the edges.
 It will take away the sweet smell of the flowers, but once the dogs are broken of using the flower bed they seldom return and the moth balls will dissolve with watering after a couple of weeks.

 One of the best ways to keep dogs out of anywhere is to put a small piece of their poop in the spot that you want to protect.
 A dog will naturally avoid digging, etc in its own poop.
 Your problem is that you have several dogs visiting you and you don't have access to their individual deposits.
 You might try neutralizing all of their odors by spraying the entire area with a mixture of 1/3 dish washing detergent with 2/3 water.
 This is good for your plants and is used routinely by organic gardeners.

 Here in Australia, it's common to see water-filled soft-drink bottles on lawns and gardens.
 People swear that this keeps dogs away. (don't ask how, but I've seen it work).
 Just take an empty 1 1/2 litre or 2 litre soft drink bottle (clear plastic) take off any wrappers and fill it with water.
 Put it out on the flower bed (just lay on side) and see if it works on US dogs!

+Want to know how to keep dogs out of flower beds?
 All you have to do is to spray ammonia mixtures into the flower bed.
 The smell will protect the dog chewing up the flowers.

 You could try this and it is free.
-Take your hair clippings and sprinkle ver the beds.
+Take your hair clippings and sprinkle over the beds.
 You may need to get other members of your family to "donate" hair for this.
 The theory is that as dogs sniff around, the hairs irritate them to make them go away (and possibly sneeze too!) and learn to stay away from your flower beds.
 Worked for me!